-Anyone who enters Germany having spent time in a risk area up to 10 days before their arrival is obliged to proceed directly to their own home or other suitable accommodation and self-isolate there for 10 days (14 days if you are entering from a risk area that is an area of variant of concern).
+Anyone who enters Germany having spent time in a high incidence area up to 10 days before their arrival is obliged to proceed directly to their own home or other suitable accommodation and self-isolate there for 10 days (14 days if you are entering from a risk area that is an area of variant of concern).

 During the quarantine, you are required to inform the local health department if you have typical symptoms (cough, fever, sneezing, infection-related shortness of breath) that indicate infection with the coronavirus.

 You can take the test (PCR test or rapid antigen test) in Nordhausen at a local doctor's office: White list database with doctor’s offices (only available in German), you can make an appointment at a test center in Nordhausen by calling +49 116 117 or +49 3631 911 9201 or sending an e-mail to corona-testlrandh.thueringen.de or you can also take the test after entering the country (e.g. at the airport).

 - If you live with other people, you should stay in different rooms and not sleep in the same room to avoid infection.